 For the past 10 years, the City of Ceres Water Meter Portal has been accessible to all city residents.
 This personalized data base enables Ceres residents the ability to view and monitor their own water consumption.
-Starting July 1, 2020, this has been transferred to the Customer Portal on Sensus-Analystic.com.
+Starting July 1, 2020, this was been transferred to the Customer Portal on Sensus-Analystic.com.

-Once residents are in the portal they have a variety of tools available to them that include; usage reports, high consumption alerts, leak alerts via email or text message, ability to view water usage targets, and a side by side comparison option.
-The portal is live and updated daily with the previous day's usage and allows the resident to view their water usage on an hourly, daily, monthly and yearly base.
+Once residents are in the portal, they have a variety of tools available to them that include; usage reports, high consumption alerts, leak alerts via email or text message, and comparison options to view historic water usage.
+The portal is live and updated daily with the previous day's usage and allows the resident to view their water usage on an hourly, daily, monthly, and yearly base.